junxie6/property-and-real-estate-investment/README.md

 - [ ] Is it a good location?

+- [ ] Is it near skytrain or bus station?

+- [ ] Is it in a high rise concrete building?

 - [ ] Is it a decent price?

 - [ ] How much are the strata maintenance fees?

+- [ ] How many rooms does it have?

+- [ ] Is it at least 6 floors higher?

+- [ ] Which direction is it facing?

 - [ ] Do I have 20% down payment?

 - [ ] Is it beside a gas station?

+- [ ] Is parking included?

+- [ ] How old is it?

+- [ ] Does the property have any lawsuits?

+- [ ] Does it have a hardwood flooring or carpet?

+- [ ] Did the owner have a pet?